puzant/puzant-cv/readme.md

 - Alpine.js: A lightweight JavaScript framework for adding interactivity to web pages.
 - HTML: Standard markup language for creating the structure of the web page.
 - CSS Variables: Used for managing and maintaining consistent color themes.
+- Stoyblok CMS: Used for storing, editing, & fetching the content & assets.

 ## Getting Started
 1. Clone the repository: